WorkplaceX/ApplicationDemo/Readme.md

 This is a data centric business application demonstrating the capabilities of the WorkplaceX framework.

 ## Git Clone
-For installation of demo application see: https://workplacex.org/install#git-clone
+For installation of this demo application see: https://workplacex.org/install#git-clone

-See this "ApplicationDemo" live in action: https://demo.workplacex.org/
+Or see this "ApplicationDemo" live in action: https://demo.workplacex.org/

 ## .travis.yml
 File is a copy of Framework/Framework.Cli/Ci/travis-ci.org